Geborgen/nordic-souls/FAQ.md

 ## Q: How do I change my FOV?

-**A:** Use the FOV console command like normal (`fov x x`) (yes, input the value twice).
+**A:** Press `F1` to view the SKSE Menu, and find the FOV slider the `FirstPersonFOV` tab.
 Then, change your FOV in the `Improved Alternate Conversation Camera` MCM so it doesn't reset when you enter and leave dialogue.

 ## Q: How do I change my brightness?